Vaent/Snaky/README.md

 Originally the game only used the 4 arrow keys (you can press any key to start, but it's easiest to start by pressing an 'action' key and these are hard-coded as the arrows, which are the only keys that have any effect on the game once begun).

 Touch screen input is now also supported: the snake will turn through a right angle toward the location that was tapped.
-The game is also started by tapping, but a tap above the game screen will not be registered so that the menu buttons can be used without accidentally starting the game.
+The game is also started by tapping within the 'play area' - so the menu buttons can be used without accidentally starting the game.
+While the game is in progress, all buttons and settings are disabled so that any part of the screen can be tapped to change direction.

-All key presses and screen taps are ignored by the game while the instructions/settings are visible, as those take up a large portion of the screen.
-This is achieved by deleting the eventListeners and recreating them at the appropriate moments.
-Input is still registered by other components, such as HTML buttons, so the settings can be changed and the menu closed afterwards.
+Previously the game could not be started when the instructions or settings were visible, as the page had a fixed portrait layout and was intended to be viewed on a laptop/desktop computer, so space was at a premium.
+The layout is now flexible and the play area resizes itself to fit the available space, so there is no longer any requirement to close the instructions/settings.

 #### Moving the snake